Columbus Dog Bite Lawyers

 - Document what happened – After you have been treated by a doctor and obtained the contact information of the dog owner and any eyewitness, you can begin to document what happened.
 This includes taking photos and video of where the dog attack took place as well as pictures of your injuries.
 Write down in detail everything that you remember about the incident and include any statements made by the dog owner or any third parties.
 We also recommend to continue to take photos of your wounds throughout the entire healing process and save all medical bills and treatment plans pertaining to your injuries.

-- Speak to an experienced Columbus dog bite attorney – Medical bills stemming from a dog bite injury can add up quickly.
-To ensure your right to financial compensation for your injuries, contact an attorney with extensive experience handling dog bite cases.
+- Speak to an experienced Columbus dog bite lawyer – Medical bills stemming from a dog bite injury can add up quickly.
+To ensure your right to financial compensation for your injuries, contact an lawyer with extensive experience handling dog bite cases.
 He or she will explain your options, protect your best interests, and develop a course of action toward obtaining maximum recovery.

-Get Expert Legal Advice from a Columbus Dog Bite Attorney
+Get Expert Legal Advice from a Columbus Dog Bite Lawyer

 At Slater & Zurz, we understand how serious dog bite injuries can lead to lifelong consequences for the victim.
 That is why we fight with everything we have to bring justice to dog bite injury victims and their families.